-The Ag Census does not collect data on how many of these farmers borrow money, thus a fair comparison of market percentage is not possible.
-However, as of December 31, 2016, the demographics of the Association's agricultural portfolio contained 5,410 loans to farmers.
+The Ag census does not collect data on how many of these farmers borrow money thus a fair comparison of market percentage is not possible; however, as of December 31, 2017, the demographics of the Association's agricultural portfolio contained 5,428 loans to farmers.
 Of that total, the following were classified as Young, Beginning or Small Farmers:

-- 802 or 15% of the total were Young Farmers; - 1,083 or 20% of the total were Beginning Farmers; - 2,080 or 38% of the total were to Small Farmers.
+- 831 or 15.3% of the total were Young Farmers; - 1,151 or 21.2% of the total were Beginning Farmers; and - 2,132 or 39.3% of the total were to Small Farmers.

-The Association recognizes these farmers have unique credit and business needs to be successful.
-Through marketing, outreach and financial support programs, we maintained a three-pronged approach to help young, beginning and small farmers in 2016.
+The Association recognizes that these farmers have unique credit and business needs to be successful.
+Through marketing, outreach and financial support programs, we maintain a multipronged program to help young, beginning and small farmers.
 These initiatives and outreach programs included: